Adolf Hitler in popular culture: Comics and cartoons

+British comic series 2000 AD in the Strontium Dog stories, mutant bounty hunters Johnny Alpha and Wulf Sternhammer from the 22nd century go back in time to 1945 to bring Hitler back with them to stand trial.
+Hitler, who murdered Eva Braun and had his simpleton body double commit suicide to fake his death, so he could escape.
+Alpha and Sternhammer eventually capture Hitler and bring him back with them.

 Hitler in music

 Many songs tell a story about Hitler one way or the other, for example "Götterdämmerung" by Stratovarius directly mentions the history of Hitler and the Nazi regime.
 David Bowie has also been quoted saying "Hitler was the first rock star" and, at one time, wanted to direct a film based on the life of Heinrich Himmler.
 "Heads We're Dancing" by Kate Bush tells the story of a woman who dances all night with a charming stranger, only to discover the following morning that he is Adolf Hitler.
 Texas Groove metal band Pantera wrote and recorded a song called "By Demons Be Driven".
 It tells the story of how Hitler was plagued by paranoia and began to hate the Jewish people and religion.
 Australian band TISM's debut single was "Defecate on My Face", which was about Adolf Hitler's supposed coprophilia.
 Australian comedy troupe the Doug Anthony Allstars had a song called "Mexican Hitler", which told the story of what Hitler would have been like if he was born Mexican.
 It made an appearance in their television show, DAAS Kapital.

 The song "Hitler as Kalki" by apocalyptic folk band Current 93 makes use of Savitri Devi's idea that Hitler was an avatar of the Hindu god Kalki.
 "Two Little Hitlers" by Elvis Costello, superficially a song about a loveless couple but reportedly a real-life reflection of the relationship between the singer and his producer Nick Lowe (who had previously recorded a song entitled "Little Hitler", the similarities leading to speculations about the origins of the later song) on the album Armed Forces.
 Antony and the Johnsons have released the song "Hitler in My Heart" on their debut in which the term "Hitler" is generally used as a metaphore for the bad within oneself - likewise in the song "Crack Hitler" by Faith No More from Angel Dust.